The Medicinal Mindfulness Foundation Non-Profit

 The Medicinal Mindfulness Foundation works to provide accountability, oversight, advocacy and other professional services to our members.

-Medicinal Mindfulness Foundation shall establish a psychedelic facilitators Professional Association to:
+Medicinal Mindfulness Foundation shall establish a psychedelic practitioners Professional Association to:

 - Provide public advocacy and education for the safe use of psychedelic medicines and the successful implementation of the Colorado Natural Medicine Health Act (NMHA).